 Android | iOS

-You’ll never know when you would need a business file so you need an access to your business folders any time anywhere.
+You never know when you will need a business file, so you need access to your business folders at all times and places.
 Luckily, there’s an app (or apps) for that.

-There are plenty of cloud storage apps in the market but Dropbox is the most famous and in my opinion, the most reliable one.
-Upload your documents, photos, spreadsheets and other business files and you would never worry of losing one.
-Assuming you sync your gadgets, that is.
+There are plenty of cloud storage apps on the market, but Dropbox is the most famous and, in my opinion, the most reliable.
+Upload your documents, photos, spreadsheets, and other business files, and you will never worry about losing one—assuming you sync your gadgets.

 Square